 The neck contains carotid arteries, which are blood vessels that supply blood to the brain.
 If plaque blocks a carotid artery (carotid artery disease), a stroke might occur.

 Atherosclerosis is largely symptomless.
 Therefore, many people do not know they have atherosclerosis until they have a stroke or experience the other effects of blocked arteries near different organs, such as a heart attack.

 The major risk factors for an ischemic stroke and carotid artery disease are the same.
-They include:

 - Diabetes: People with diabetes are four times more likely to have carotid artery disease.

 - Atherosclerosis or carotid artery disease: Having either of these conditions or a family history of these conditions can increase the risk of stroke.

 - Atrial fibrillation (Afib): Approximately 15% of strokes occur in people who have Afib.

 - Cholesterol levels: High levels of "bad" low-density lipoprotein (LDL) cholesterol or low levels of "good" high-density lipoprotein (HDL) cholesterol can contribute to plaque buildup in the arteries.

 - A sedentary lifestyle: A lack of physical activity can lead to high blood pressure, high cholesterol, and being overweight.
 These increase the risk of arterial plaque buildup.

 - Being overweight or obese.